Requirement for University of Toronto Biosafety Permit

 The required information must be typed on the application form.
 The Principal Investigator should use a single form to identify projects and locations for both risk groups 1 and 2, but a separate form must be completed for risk group 3 agents.
 The hazardous biological materials to be used (e.g. human whole blood, Hepatitis B virus, chick embryo primary cell culture, CHO cells, E. coli O157) must be disclosed and usage and storage information must be provided, e.g. building(s) and room number(s).

-After entering the requested information, Biosafety Permit application forms should be signed by the Principal Investigator and by the departmental Chair, and then submitted directly to the Local Biosafety Coordinator with jurisdiction over the laboratory location.
-The Local Biosafety Coordinator will review the application form and forward it to the Biosafety Office for additional review (e.g. medical surveillance requirements) and approval by the Senior Biosafety Officer and IBC Chair.
+After completing the form, the Biosafety Permit application should be signed by the Principal Investigator and by the departmental Chair, and then submitted directly to the Biosafety Office for review (e.g. medical surveillance requirements) and approval by the Senior Biosafety Officer and IBC Chair.
+Please submit your biosafety permit form and any attachments by email to the biosafety office (email@example.com)

 Containment Level 1: